laravel/cashier-stripe/readme.md

 ## Running Cashier's Tests

-You will need to set the following environment variables in the `phpunit.xml` file in order to run the Cashier unit tests:
+You will need to set the following environment variables in the `phpunit.xml` file in order to run the Cashier tests:

     STRIPE_SECRET=<your Stripe secret> vendor/bin/phpunit